Should You Add Salt Before Or After Boiling Water?

 While there is some debate on the best time to add salt when boiling water, many arguments can be made in favor of adding salt before the water reaches its boiling point.
 Here are a few compelling reasons:

-See also What Is The Healthiest Rice To Eat?
+See also What Is The Effect Of Eating Too Much Rice?

 Allows Salt to Dissolve Uniformly